The Australian federal government senate inquiry on personal choice terms of reference include:

 The self-appointed “experts” are fierce believers in the helmet law.
-Yet they don’t know whether it works.
+Yet they don’t know whether the policy works.

-Helmet fanatics bold assertions indicate they are rarely challenged.
+Helmet fanatics bold assertions indicate that they are rarely challenged.

-When challenged for evidence, they retreated to evasive statements or misleading assertions
+When pressed for evidence, they retreated to evasive or misleading statements.

 Trying to deny the helmet law reduces cycling